sdoxsee/sdoxsee.github.io/blog/_posts/2021-03-22-multi-tenant-oauth-2.0-resource-servers.md

 ## Github examples

-That's why I created an [example repo](https://github.com/sdoxsee/examples/tree/master/multi-tenant-jwt-resourceserver) that can be cloned and illustrates the two competing approaches they outline for multitenancy on OAuth2 resource servers.
+That's why I created an [example repo](https://github.com/sdoxsee/examples/tree/master/multi-tenant-jwt-resourceserver) that can be cloned and illustrates the two competing approaches they outline for multitenancy on OAuth 2.0 resource servers.
 I won't repeat the great [documentation](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver-multitenancy) but essentially they have a simple (but less efficient) approach and a more complex (but more efficient and configurable) approach.
 I provide a multimodule project so that you can try out both.

 You'll, of course, need two tenants or OAuth 2.0 authorization servers--I use Google and Auth0 in the example, but you can use whatever you want.
 Why not try two separate tenants on Okta and create an OAuth 2.0 app on each.
 [Here's how](https://developer.okta.com/docs/guides/implement-oauth-for-okta/create-oauth-app/).